KassioRF/web_template_djangoreact/README.md

 # web_template_djangoreact

-Basic template for web applications with django and react ts
+Basic template for web applications with django and react ts.